jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Pricing/Price-FAQ.md

 ## 5. How to calculate the traffic of Load Balancer and charge for the traffic?
 <div id="user-content-5"></div>

-When the Load Balancer is formally charged, users can calculate the traffic through the LB Monitoring item "Total Number of Bytes".
-Currently, there are deviations in the statistic data for this monitoring item, so it will not be taken as the reference standard for calculating traffics.
+After the Load Balancer is officially charged, the flow rate can be calculated in accordance with the item "total number of bytes" monitored by the Load Balancer.

 ## 6. Will the traffic of Health Check be billed?
 <div id="user-content-6"></div>